gottacatchenall/ms_sampling_effort/manuscript.md

 false-negatives could go on to effect the inferences we make about network properties and relations among species.

 This issue has encouraged a long history of discourse.

+occurrence false negatives, decalring extinction, etc.

-Initially the concern was that the compounding effects of limited sampling effort and the amalgamation of data, both across study sites and across taxonomic scales, could lead any empirical set of observations to inadequately reflect how species interact
+In the context of interactions, the initial concern was that the compounding effects of limited sampling effort and the amalgamation of data, both across study sites and across taxonomic scales, could lead any empirical set of observations to inadequately reflect how species interact